 3. In preparing your independent study proposal a good model to follow is a complete course syllabus.
 While your study proposal doesn’t need to be as full as an actual syllabus, it should be more substantial than a bulletin-style course description.

 4. Be sure to communicate clearly.
 You want your proposal to be well organized and carefully written so that your reader will be able to understand what you are writing.
 While your intended reader will be a mathematician with at least a basic working knowledge of mathematical concepts, they may not be as familiar with specialized terms in a given subfield.
 These specialized terms – or terms from science, economics, and engineering that may not be familiar to a broad range of well-educated lay people – should be defined in your proposal.

-5. Turn in your typewritten sheet (or sheets) together with the completed independent study permission form to the Director of Undergraduate Studies for Mathematics.
+5. Turn in your typewritten sheet (or sheets) together with the completed independent study permission form (signed by you, the supervising faculty member, and the instructor if different) to the Director of Undergraduate Studies for Mathematics.
 This should be done as early as possible during the first week of classes.
-It is acceptable to submit your forms as an e-mail attachment to email@example.com.
-If it is not acceptable you will be notified of the problems and you may revise and re-submit.
+It is acceptable to submit your forms as an e-mail attachment to firstname.lastname@example.org (however scanned documents must be "clean" — the background cannot be gray).
+If the application is not acceptable you will be notified of the problems and you may revise and re-submit.
 If it is acceptable you will be notified in the second week of classes and given a course/section number and a permission number in order to register.

 6. At the end of the semester, on or before the last day of final exams, you mustl e-mail an electronic copy of your final paper to the Director of Undergraduate Studies of mathematics at email@example.com.